artslay/galaxian_nx/README.md

 Galaxy on Fire and its assets, trademarks and copyrights belong to their respective rights holders.

-This is an unofficial fan-made port and is not affiliated with or endorsed by the original developers or publishers.
+This is an unofficial fan-made Nintendo Switch port and is not affiliated with or endorsed by the original developers or publishers.

-Game assets and Android libraries are not included in this repository unless explicitly provided by their respective rights holders.
+No original game assets, game data or Android libraries are included in this repository.

+Users should obtain the original game and required files legally.

+Unless specified otherwise, the source code in this repository is licensed under the MIT License.
+See the accompanying LICENSE file.